-Join the first Bay Area Refinery Healing Walk of 2017, from Pittsburg, where people defeated a proposed oil rail terminal, to Martinez, home to the Shell and Tesoro refineries.
-This is a nonviolent walk led by Native Americans in prayer and conversation for
+The first Bay Area Refinery Healing Walk of 2017 begins in Pittsburg, where people defeated a proposed oil rail terminal, and ends in Martinez, home to the Shell and Tesoro refineries.
+Join this nonviolent walk led by Native Americans in prayer and conversation for

 * Clean air, water, and soil